Battle of Fishguard: Landing

 Of Tate's 1,400 troops, some 600 were French regular soldiers that Napoleon Bonaparte had not required in his conquest of Italy, and 800 were irregulars, including republicans, deserters, convicts and Royalist prisoners.
 All were well-armed, and some of the officers were Irish.
-They landed at Carregwastad Point near Fishguard in Pembrokeshire on 22 February.
+The garrison at Fishguard fort fired a single blank cannon round to alert the local volunteers of attack.
+They landed at Carreg Gwastad Point near Fishguard in Pembrokeshire on 22 February.
 Some accounts report a failed attempt to enter Fishguard harbour, but this scenario does not seem to have appeared in print before 1892 and probably has its origin in a misunderstanding of an early pamphlet about the invasion.

-The Legion Noire landed under the cover of darkness at Carreg Wastad Point, three miles south west of Fishguard.
+The Legion Noire landed under the cover of darkness at Carreg Gwastad Point, three miles north-west of Fishguard.
 By 2 a.m. on 23 February, the French had put ashore 17 boatloads of troops, plus 47 barrels of gunpowder, 50 tons of cartridges and grenades and 2,000 stands of arms.
 One rowing boat was lost in the surf, taking with it several artillery pieces and their ammunition.

 Armed response

 Upon landing, discipline broke down amongst the French irregulars, many of whom deserted to loot nearby settlements.
-The remaining troops confronted a quickly assembled group of around 500 reservists, militia and sailors under the command of John Campbell, 1st Baron Cawdor.
+The remaining invasion force confronted a quickly assembled group of around 500 reservists, militia and sailors under the command of John Campbell, 1st Baron Cawdor.
 Many local civilians also organised and armed themselves.